OpenWaterFoundation/owf-learn-twitter/mkdocs-project/docs/index.md

-# Open Water Foundation / Learn MkDocs #
+# Open Water Foundation / Learn Twitter #

 This documentation provides resources to learn how to use Twitter API to post tweets via bash scripts and .php scripts.